 (Strassen’s Matrix Multiplication Method)

-Strassen’s Matrix Multiplication Algorithm is an efficient Divide and Conquer–based algorithm used to multiply two square matrices faster than the traditional method.
+Strassen’s Matrix Multiplication Algorithm is an advanced and efficient Divide and Conquer–based algorithm used to multiply two square matrices faster than the traditional method.

-In the traditional matrix multiplication, the time complexity is O(n³).
+In the traditional matrix multiplication algorithm, the time complexity is O(n³).

-When the size of matrices is large, the traditional method becomes very slow due to a large number of multiplications.
+When the size of matrices becomes large, the traditional matrix multiplication method becomes very time-consuming.

 • Reduces the number of multiplications

-Strassen’s Algorithm follows the Divide and Conquer strategy.
+Strassen’s algorithm is based on the Divide and Conquer technique.

 Divide Step

-Let there be two matrices A and B of size n × n.
+Let A and B be two square matrices of size n × n.

 Matrix A: